lillyroelofs/CTBP-REU-Cytosim/README.md

 ## Description of files/folders in CTBP-REU-Cytosim Repo:

+**Final_Poster_Lilly_Roelofs_2.pdf** - This the poster I created for our end-of-the-program presentations.
+The scripts below directly created the figures and data analysis in this poster.

 ### Python_Files Folder

 **bash_scripts.py** - Creates a bash script per folder to run the Cytosim configuration file on a SLURM computer cluster.
 Automatically varies the time allocation by reading the configuration file and adding additional time based on the varied parameter value.